lfero/AutoMD/README.md

 # AutoMD

-AutoMD is a web application to diagnose a car problem according to givven car sympyoms.
+AutoMD is a web application to diagnose a car problem according to given car sympyoms.
-The user can inset the car symptoms in free text or pick them from cascading dropdowns.
+The user can insert the car symptoms in a free text or pick them from cascading dropdowns.

 # Diagnosing the car problem according to free text:
 ![image](https://user-images.githubusercontent.com/99175298/214261401-54df7e4c-0b29-4a15-a8ca-8d907d1c3e2b.png)